rhpo/Firefox/README.md

 + Error page
 + New Private Browsing Tab

-Written and maintained by @rhpo.
+Written and maintained by @rhpo ❤️.